nacioboi/go_sfda_map/NOTE_ON_PAGE_ALIGNMENT.md

 ## No.1 take away

-Computers are stupid fast, and i mean rediculously fast.
+Computers are stupid fast, and i mean ridiculously fast.

 The overhead of dereferencing a pointer (cache miss) is about 1000x slower than a cache hit.